hexereii/BerryHUD/alternatives for berryhud/README (Alternatives list).txt

 Alt Damage Numbers
 Drag the folders inside "Alt Damage Numbers" & it will change your numbers to the alt font!

+Yellow Respawn Numbers
+Drag the folders inside "Yellow Respawn Numbers" into your main folder to change the color of your respawn numbers!